-The link power budget is the difference between the minimum incident of optical power from the transmitter and the minimum acceptable optical power at the receiver input.
+The link power budget is the difference between the minimum optical power launched from the transmitter and the minimum acceptable optical power at the receiver input.
 A link power budget is usually specified in decibels (dBs), and the sum of all losses in an optical line must be less than this number.